12 Native American Heritage Sites to Visit Right Now

 Their eyes would wind toward the sky while their little minds did the math, until finally someone would yell out, “574!”
 Yes, there are that many federally recognized tribes in the United States today, with the number increasing as years goes on.

-Aloft on a Rock, or Tree on a Rock / Devil's Tower
+Aloft on a Rock (or Tree Rock) / Devils Tower

 12 Nomadic Tribes, Wyoming

 Of the tribes affiliated with this Wyoming landmark, the Kiowa tell a story about a boy who was inexplicably transformed into a bear while playing with his seven sisters.
 The sisters, terrified, ran to the safety of a great tree.
 As they did so, they were lifted into the air and became what is now known as the Big Dipper constellation.
 The bear, meanwhile, could not reach them, so he clawed and scraped at the tree bark, leaving the large striations we see in the rock today.
-For more stories and poetry of the Kiowa, check out Pulitzer Prize winner N. Scott Momaday’s Way to Rainy Mountain.
+There’s plenty of other stories and poetry of the Kiowa in Pulitzer Prize winner N. Scott Momaday’s Way to Rainy Mountain.

 Seneca Tribe, New York

-Ganondagan is the name of the site where a 17th century town of Seneca peoples once sat—a tribe that influenced the entire US government.
-You see, the Seneca is one of six tribes who formed a peace called the Great Law of Peace way back in 1142, and this collection of tribes—called the Haudenosaunee, formally known as the Iroquois Confederacy—have the oldest living democracy in the world.
+Ganondagan is the name of the site where a 17th-century town of Seneca peoples—a tribe that influenced the entire US government— once sat.
+The Seneca is one of six tribes who formed the Great Law of Peace back in 1142, and this collection of tribes—called the Haudenosaunee, formally known as the Iroquois Confederacy—have the oldest living democracy in the world.
 Their democratic principles and peace between many separate nations (reminding certain constitution-writers of separate states) helped shape the US Constitution.
 The US Senate finally officially stated as much in 1988.

 Today, Ganondagan hosts events like indigenous food tastings or corn grinding, games, and tours.
-On the 570 acre property also sits the newly-built Seneca Art & Culture Center and hiking trails, including a medicine walk and tree tour.
-There’s also a large structure called the Seneca Bark Longhouse, which reflects a typical Seneca family home from the late 1600s, fully furnished.
+On the 570-acre property, you’ll also find the newly-built Seneca Art & Culture Center and hiking trails, which include a medicine walk and tree tour.
+There’s also a large structure called the Seneca Bark Longhouse, which reflects a typical Seneca family home from the late 1600s—fully furnished and all.
 The Longhouse pays homage to all Haudenosaunee, representing the metaphorical longhouse the six tribes agreed to peacefully live under, starting here at the tip top of what was to be called New York.